cdoublev/css/doc/parse/README.md

 Input -> Tokenization -> Syntax -> CSSOM tree -> Context and production rules
 ```

-Parsing a style sheet with the corresponding procedure from Syntax is limited to applying syntax rules to get objects representing CSS rules: preludes are not parsed against their value definitions, declarations and rules nested in rule's blocks are not validated according to their context.
-Also, it is shallow: the content of these nested rules is left unparsed as a list of component values.
+Parsing a style sheet with the corresponding procedure from Syntax is limited to applying syntax rules to get objects representing its CSS rules: preludes are not parsed against their value definitions, declarations and rules nested in the rule's block are not validated according to the (parent) rule's context.
+Also, it is shallow: the declaration values and the nested rules are left unparsed as a list of component values.

-This means that these procedures should run recursively from the top to bottom level of the style sheet, that each level should be validated against the corresponding rules, and that the corresponding CSSOM tree should be constructed either in parallel or with a second traversal, eg. to avoid constructing then removing an invalid `CSSImportRule` preceding `@charset`.
+This means that these procedures must run recursively from the top to bottom level of the style sheet, that each level must be validated against the corresponding rules, and that the corresponding CSSOM tree must be constructed either in parallel or with a second traversal, eg. to avoid constructing then removing an invalid `CSSImportRule` preceding `@charset`.

 ### Parsing the basic syntax